-With a nasty snowstorm sweeping across the Midwest and East Coast, many of us are already wistfully counting down the days until spring.
-But for riders, the relief from bone-chilling winter weather is just one reason to get excited for the months ahead.
+With Winter quickly approaching and many of the major rides done for the year many motorcyclists are starting to look ahead.
+For riders, the relief from bone-chilling winter weather is just one reason to get excited for the Spring.
 Another major reason?
-Daytona Bike Week 2019.
+Daytona Bike Week 2020.

 Since 1937, hundreds of thousands of riders have flocked to Daytona’s sandy shores each spring for a week packed with socializing, perusing new bikes and equipment, eating good food and, of course, tons of riding.
 Last year’s event drew a jaw-dropping 500,000 motorcycle enthusiasts, and bike week organizers expect this year to be the biggest one yet.

 Daytona Bike Week 2020 is scheduled for March 6 to 15.
 That means it’s time to finalize your plans for the most exciting motorcycle event of the year.
 Here’s a quick guide to help you rev up for Daytona Bike Week 2020.

 The 79th Annual Daytona Bike Week